Stocks Rise, Led by Tech, Materials Sectors

 ADVERTISEMENT

-Abercrombie & Fitch shares tumbled 20% after the clothing retailer said discussions to sell itself were off, confirming an earlier report in The Wall Street Journal.
+Abercrombie & Fitch shares tumbled $2.57, or 21%, to $9.59 after the clothing retailer said discussions to sell itself were off, confirming an earlier report in The Wall Street Journal.

-Reports that Amazon.com was launching a new home-consultation service pressured shares of electronics retailer Best Buy, which offers similar services.
-Best Buy sank 6% and Amazon rose 1.9%.

 In bond markets, the yield on the 10-year Treasury note fell to 2.371%.
 That was down from 2.393% on Friday, which was the highest yield in nearly two months.
 Yields fall as prices rise.